EinBaum/WoW-Scams/README.md

-Virus scripts that you can put into an addon to steal someone's gold :)
+Lua virus scripts that can be put into an addon to steal gold.

+### MailVirus

-How it works: The script waits for the player to click on a mailbox.
+Waits for the player to click on a mailbox.
 Then it sends all available gold to one of your characters.

-This means that you need to specify names inside the script first; a Horde and an Alliance character name.
+You must edit the script to add your character names that will receive the gold (Horde and Alliance).

+### MailRedirect

+Does not mail by itself but redirects all mail to one of your characters.

+Edit the script to add your character names (Horde and Alliance).